Chabad: (Emissaries)

+Shluchim operate Chabad Houses, Jewish day schools, and Jewish summer camps.
+As of 2021, there are over 6,500 Chabad shluchim families worldwide, operating over 3,500 institutions in over 110 countries.
+Chabad runs the largest network of synagogues of any Jewish movement as of 2023.

 Mitzvah tank

-A mitzvah tank is a vehicle used by Chabad members involved in outreach as a portable "educational and outreach center" and "mini-synagogue" (or "minagogue").
+A mitzvah tank is a vehicle which is used as a portable "educational and outreach center" and a "mini-synagogue" (or a "minagogue") by Chabad members who are involved in outreach.
 Mitzvah tanks are commonly used for advancing the mitzvah campaigns.
 Mitzvah tanks have been commonplace on the streets of New York City since 1974.
 Today, they are used all over the globe in countries where Chabad is active.

 Campus outreach

 In recent years, Chabad has greatly expanded its outreach on university and college campuses.
-Chabad Student Centers are active on over 100 campuses, and Chabad offers varied activities at an additional 150 universities worldwide.
+The Chabad on Campus is active on dozens of campuses outside of the United States, some of which include Canada, Israel, UK, Austria, Germany, France, Holland, Hungary, Italy, Russia, Argentina, China and Australia.
+Chabad Student Centers are active on over 950 campuses.
 Professor Alan Dershowitz has said "Chabad's presence on college campuses today is absolutely crucial," and "we cannot rest until Chabad is on every major college campus in the world."

 CTeen

-CTeen is an international organization dedicated to educating Jewish youth about their heritage.
+The Chabad Teen Network (CTeen) is an international organization dedicated to educating Jewish youth about their heritage.
 It is the teen-focused arm of the Chabad movement operated by Merkos L'Inyonei Chinuch.
 There are over 100,000 members worldwide with 630 chapters across 44 countries.
-CTeen is open to all Jewish teens, regardless of affiliation, and has been called “the fastest growing and most diverse Jewish youth organization in the world.”
+CTeen is open to all Jewish teens, regardless of affiliation, and has been called "the fastest growing and most diverse Jewish youth organization in the world."

 The organization was launched in 2010, and operates worldwide in cities such as Paris, Rio de Janeiro, Leeds, Munich, Buenos Aires and New York.
 Its director is Rabbi Shimon Rivkin, and Rabbi Moshe Kotlarsky serves as chairman.
 Individual chapters and programs are managed by local directors.

 CTeen runs a number of ongoing and annual programs, some of which include: